 The European Union’s CE Directive for PPE is one example of new fields of

-• Ingress Protection: Wearable products can be exposed to all types of weather
+compliance that some consumer electronics manufacturers are facing. - Ingress Protection: Wearable products can be exposed to all types of weather

 conditions including dust and heavy rain.
 Products exposed to weather conditions